 Bears hibernate in winter, as do smaller animals such as chipmunks, snakes, and prairie dogs.
 But most of Yellowstone’s wildlife, including elk, bison, and wolves, are active throughout the year.

 Keep in mind winter in Yellowstone can be dangerous and is not for someone without winter experience.
-Temperatures can be frigid, the high elevation makes exercise more strenuous, wildlife can be dangerous, and geothermal features should be avoided when on snowshoes or skis.
+Temperatures can be frigid, the high elevation makes exercise more strenuous, wildlife can be dangerous, avalanches can occur, and geothermal features should be avoided when on snowshoes or skis.

-At the Montana Vacation Company, one of our favorite tours is our Yellowstone Winter Snowshoe Vacation.
+At Travel Montana, one of our favorite tours is our Yellowstone Winter Snowshoe Vacation.
 Our office staff takes care of all the lodging, transportation, meals, and equipment rental details.
 Our professional guide selects the routes and accompanies you on the trail.
 Yellowstone is simply amazing in the winter.
-But while we certainly understand the desire to be independent on vacation, Yellowstone in Winter is one vacation where having an expert along makes sense.
+While we certainly understand the desire to be independent on vacation, Yellowstone in Winter is one vacation where having an expert along makes sense.